-Our program curriculum is developmentally appropriate which simply means that we teach in ways that match the manner in which children develop best – through hands on play.
-Our curriculum fosters readiness skills in an environment that is multi-sensory and multi-disciplinary and respects the individual differences of each child’s developmental level, learning style, and interests.
+Our program curriculum is developmentally appropriate which simply means that we teach in ways that match the manner in which children develop best – through hands-on play.
+Our curriculum fosters readiness skills in an environment that is multisensory and multi-disciplinary and respects the individual differences of each child’s developmental level, learning style, and interests.

 We offer a program that allows children to have a routine as well as encounter new horizons.
 At BECC, children try new ideas and materials, imagine, socialize, express themselves, create, discover, sing, dance, help and listen – all important foundations of a lifelong future of learning.

 Through thoughtful planning, teachers are committed to addressing through play the goals and objectives in the following nine domains of child development:

 - Cognitive development